The fight against harassment in transport

 A joint awareness campaign

-Under the impetus of Valérie Pécresse, the Île-de-France Region, Île-de-France Mobilités, RATP and SNCF Transilien have decided to launch a vast communication campaign together from 5 March 2018 visible on the entire public transport network in the Ile-de-France region in order to raise awareness among passengers about the fight against harassment.
+Under the impetus of Valérie Pécresse, the Île-de-France Region, Île-de-France Mobilités, RATP and SNCF Transilien have decided to launch together from 5 March 2018, a vast communication campaign visible on the entire public transport network in the Ile-de-France region in order to raise awareness among passengers about the fight against harassment.

 Faced with shock or fear of reprisals, victims and witnesses present usually have no reaction.